Jumpat/SegAnyGAussians/README.md

 Temporarily, open-vocabulary segmentation is only implemented in the jupyter notebook.
 Please refer to prompt_segmenting.ipynb for detailed instructions.

 ## GUI Usage:
-After set up the GUI, you can see the following interface:
+After setting up the GUI, you can see the following interface:

 <div align=center>
 <img src="./assets/GUI-show.png" width="600px">
 </div>

-### Motion Control:
+### Viewpoint Control:
 - ``left drag``: Rotate.
 - ``mid drag``: Pan.
 - ``right click``: Input point prompt(s) (need to check the segmentation mode first).